MLHale/nebraska-gencyber/students/Intro_iot_node_red/README.md

 * __Simplicity__: Simplicity allows a person to better understand hardware and software.
 Without the clutter of unnecessarily complicated code and interfaces, the software will be more understandable by people that will update the code when requirements change.
 It will be easier to understand by the testers and they will be able to spot problems sooner.
 By keeping software as simple and as focused as possible, the reliability and security is greatly increased.

 ### Introduction
-Let’s build an IoT device – wait, just what is the IoT – should I care?
-I’m afraid to ask – Is it secure?
+Lets build an IoT device – wait, just what is the IoT – and why should I care?
+I’m afraid to ask – is it secure?

 ![IoT Security](img/no_s_in_iot.jpg)

 In this lesson we will take a close look at IoT and the associated security implications by building a simple IoT application on a Raspberry Pi using a program called Node-Red.

 ### Goals
-We will continue our work towards our GenCyber camp purpose with the below goals for this lesson
+We will continue our work towards our GenCyber camp purpose with the below goals for this lesson:
 * Use Node-Red to develop a simple IoT application on a Raspberry Pi
 *	Integrate the If This Then That (IFTTT) service as a IoT cloud service
-* Recall how the cybersecurity first principles of abstraction, least privilege, minimization, modularization, resource encapsulation, and simplicity apply to IoT applications.
+* Recall how the Cybersecurity First Principles of abstraction, least privilege, minimization, modularization, resource encapsulation, and simplicity apply to IoT applications

 ### Materials Required